-- 1. Enroll in the B.S.
+- Enroll in the B.S.
 Geoscience "Accelerated" program your junior year.
-Directions on how to apply are given below.
-You must have a minimum cumulative GPA of 3.0 to be accepted. - Take up to 9 credits of graduate substitution courses (a list is included in the B.S.
+Directions on how to apply are at the bottom.
+You must have a minimum cumulative GPA of 3.0 to be accepted. - 2.
+Take up to 9 credits of graduate substitution courses (a list is included in the B.S.
 Geoscience Accelerated program advising sheet) during your 3rd and/or 4th years.
 These courses will count toward your 120-credit B.S.
 Geoscience degree. - 3.
-Undergraduates pay undergraduate tuition and applicable fees for graduate substitution courses, and are bound by the undergraduate academic policies and regulations. - The semester before completion of your B.S. degree, you will have the opportunity, through myWCU, to indicate your intent to continue in the M.S.
-Geoscience program.
-Note that enrollment in the accelerated option does not in any way obligate you to continue in the M.S.
-Geoscience program. - 5.
-The 9 credits of graduate substitution courses you took as an undergraduate will now count toward your M.S.
+Undergraduates pay undergraduate tuition and applicable fees for graduate substitution courses, and are bound by the undergraduate academic policies and regulations. - 4.
+Upon graduation, you will be enrolled into the M.S.
+Geoscience program (assuming good standing). - 5.
+In addition, the 9 credits of graduate substitution courses you took as an undergraduate will also count toward your M.S.
 Geoscience degree. - 6.
 Therefore, you will have 36 9, or 27, outstanding graduate credits -- plus the final project -- to complete in the forthcoming year (i.e., Year 5).